clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 ### Merging pull-requests

-Note that if you receive a pull-request at github, you can easily merge changes into your project, and then update your local repo to receive those changes as well:
+Note that if you receive a pull-request at github, you can easily merge those changes into your project (right there, via the web page describing the pull-request).
+Afterwards, update your local repo to grab those changes as well:

     git pull